Antoine Semenyo’s Move to Manchester City: A Mistake or a Masterstroke?

 Semenyo at 26, the moment of his life

-Reports described the standing ovation, the emotions, and the sense that it was his final act for the club.
-Within hours, stories followed that Manchester City had triggered his release clause, with a £65 million move all but agreed.
+Shortly after that, the rumours started that Manchester City had triggered his release clause, with a £65 million move all but agreed.

 Phillips, Rice and the lesson of choice

 Rice joined Arsenal in 2023 for a British record £105 million.
-City were interested, but Rice chose a project where he would be central, not rotational.
-At Arsenal, he has evolved from a pure holding midfielder into a complete box-to-box presence, scoring more, creating more, and carrying leadership responsibility.
+At the time, City were also interested, but he chose a project where he would be important.

 What waits for Semenyo at City

-Semenyo’s strengths fit City’s ideas.
-He presses hard, runs channels, and can operate across the front line.
-But will he start every week?
+Many have done well under Guardiola, but some have not.
+Semenyo’s strengths may fit City’s ideas, but will he start every week?
 Will he be given time to learn?
-Or will he become another expensive option used mainly from the bench, as he slowly fades?
+Or does he become another expensive option used from the bench, as he fades slowly?

 Comments (0)